emc-openstack/vmax-cinder-driver/README.md

 ## OpenStack Release Support

-This driver package supports the Juno and Kilo releases.
+This driver package supports the Mitaka release.
 Compared to previously released versions, enhancements include:
 *	Support for consistency groups.
 *	Support for live migration.
 *	Use lookup service in FC auto zoning.